varigence/docs/bimlflex/user-guide/source-to-staging-templates.md

 Rename the added Extension Point file so that it is easy to identify it later.

-Add the custom Sql query and the resulting columns to the code.
+Add the custom SQL query and the resulting columns to the code.

 ![Create Extension Point Biml Script](images/bimlflex-ss-v5-source-override-extension-point.png "Create Extension Point Biml Script")

 ## Load Threading

-BimlFlex supports optimising the ETL processes by selectively adding multi-threading to packages.
+BimlFlex supports optimizing the ETL processes by selectively adding multi-threading to packages.

 If threading is applied to the ETL pattern, this will divide the amount of rows being processed across the available cores provided by the server.
 This can results in performance improvements.